moremeyou/Obsidian-Tag-Buddy/README.md

 - Remove child tags first (default: on).
 OFF: Use SHIFT+CLICK.

 ## Notes
-- ** BETA WARNING ** Plugin is stable, but not fully tested yet.
+- ** BETA WARNING ** Plugin is stable, but not fully tested.
 - ALWAYS BACKUP YOUR VAULT BEFORE USING NEW PLUGINS THAT EDIT YOUR NOTES.
 - Tag interaction is for reading mode only.
 No plans to make it work in editing mode.
-- Switch to editing mode to undo any edits in the active note. **Deletions are permanent in embeds, for now.**
+- Switch to editing mode to undo any edits in the active note. **Edits are permanent in embeds, for now.**

 ## To Do:
 - [x] Optimizations